freyste/freyste.github.io/ongoing.md

 The three projects I am currently working on as decided by the Wheel Decide wheel are:

-- Build a compost system
+- Archery score of 210

 - Put on 20 lbs of muscle